 Review policy and implementation regarding prevention of risk of corruption in which the company was certified as a member of the 'Private Sector Collective Action Coalition against Corruption (CAC)' on 16 October 2015.
-The Company has received membership extension certification on 18 October 2019 for a 3-year period from the date of certification.
+The Company has received membership extension certification on 18 October 2019 for a 3-year period from the date of certification which expired in 2022.

 Opinion: The Audit Committee was of the opinion that the company has arranged for the system of risk management comprising strategy risks, operational risks, financial risks, compliance risks, corruption risks, and implementation of measures to close or mitigate risks regularly both short and long terms corresponding with the risk management policies and having managed risks at the acceptable level including reviewing risks in line with current situation regularly.
-Concerning the Personal Data Protection Act effective from 1 June 2021, the Company is required to prepare additional risk assessment on personal information protection risk which may arise to ensure adequate and efficient system of control including policy and regulations of the Company.
-Furthermore, the Audit Committee shall monitor and ensure that the company complies with the requirement as a member of the CAC.
+The company has applied for CAC membership extension 3rd round with additional document submission by 31 March 2023 pending.
+The Audit Committee shall monitor and ensure that the company prepares rules and regulations, and additional practice manual complies with the requirement for CAC membership extension.

-5. Consider selection, propose for appointment, and approval of audit fees for the company's external auditor
+Consider selection, propose for appointment, and approval of audit fees for the company's external auditor

-Considered selection and proposed to the Board for appointment consideration, and approval request at the Annual General Shareholders' Meeting for the year 2021 - Miss Somjintana Polhiranyarat, CPA# 5599 and/or Mr. Viroj Sajathamnukul, CPA Registration # 5128, and/or Mr. Jumpot Prairatanakorn, Registration # 7645, and/or Mr. Nopaluek Pitsanuvong, CPA# 7764 all from DIA International Audit Co., Ltd. as the Company's external auditor for the year 2022, for the 6th consecutive year with recommended audit fees for the year 2022 amounting to Baht 1,855,000 an increase of Baht 75,000 over prior year.
+Considered selection and proposed to the Board for appointment consideration, and approval request at the Annual General Shareholders' Meeting for the year 2023 - Miss Somjintana Polhiranyarat, CPA# 5599 and/or Mr. Viroj Sajathamnukul, CPA Registration # 5128, and/or Mr. Jumpot Prairatanakorn, Registration # 7645, and/or Mr. Nopaluek Pitsanuvong, CPA# 7764 all from DIA International Audit Co., Ltd. as the Company's external auditor for the year 2022, for the 7th consecutive year with recommended audit fees for the year 2023 amounting to Baht 1,975,000 an increase of Baht 120,000 over prior year.